collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 There is an issue with very short session timeouts in the Connections Engagement Center which is affecting a number of customers in both the EU and US data centres.
 This results in a login box appearing which does not accept any credentials.

 *We have taken a number of steps ourselves to resolve this issue and we have now opened a case with HCL.
 Updates will be provided as soon as the problem is resolved.*

-## Platform Performance Issues

-Now that all the migrations are finished, we have started working on performance improvements as a priority to improve the customer experience.
-We initially prioritised the EU datacenter as that was suffering the most, and EU-based customers should now notice significantly improved performance across the platform.

-Our focus is now on improving the performance for our US-based customers.

-## Header in ICEC and Search

-The apps in the header for icec and search point to the sorry page.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

-## Mobile Administration not available

-The mobile Administration does not work at the moment.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*